 When you think about the life cycle of many flowers without man’s interference, they emerge in the spring, grow and flower summer to early fall, produce seeds which scatter to the winds and then the plant dies or goes dormant for the winter.
 The seeds remain in the cold winter ground yet to emerge once again in the spring.
 Almost all varieties of flowers, whether domesticated or wild, need periods of cold followed by a warming, such as freezing and thawing that naturally happens in the soil outside.
 This is called stratification, and keeps the seeds dormant for enough time to make it to the warm spring days to sprout.

-When you receive our annual Heirloom Seed Catalog in late December of each year, many of the flower varieties would benefit from being planted in the fall instead of the spring.
+When you start seeing seed catalogs show up in your mailbox in late December of each year, many of the flower varieties listed would benefit from being planted in the fall instead of the spring.
 This year we are encouraging you to take a look at our Flower Department now and place your flower seed orders before the spring to benefit from the natural cycles.
 If you need specific information about what flowers would work in best in your area, email us your questions.
 Otherwise, if you are new to flower gardening, one of our flower mixes is a great place to start.

 Here is a tip for successful flower seed planting this fall-